forax/pro-demo/README.md

 # Using the command line

-You can record all the build information info one json file named build.json
+You can record all the build information info one JSON file named build.json
 ```
 {
   packager: {